"It's time for my Spitz to meet his ancestors," Mr Tan said

 Was there another option?
 I looked at Grace, the 16-year-old daughter.
 Her

 red eyes were swollen as silent tears dripped down from the lower eyelids.
-Her

-the human Alzheimer's Disease and had to be put to sleep
+version of the human Alzheimer's Disease and had to be put to sleep due to

 Definitely, this was no case of dementia commonly seen in Alzheimer's